opencontainers/runc.io/README.md

 # Web

-This is the staging area for the website that will be pushed on monday.
+This is the staging area for the website that will be pushed on monday for the runc utility.
 The website content is created in markdown and uses the [Hugo](http://gohugo.io/overview/introduction/) website generator with a modified version of the material design theme.

-This repository is setup to autodeploy to the password protected https://ocp-dev.azurewebsites.net: a git push refreshes the website with the new content.
+This repository is setup to autodeploy to the password protected https://runc.azurewebsites.net/: a git push refreshes the website with the new content.
 ```
 username:ocp-reader@metadocker.onmicrosoft.com
 password: Runc0pen